Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment

-Towards those ends, our contributions are as follows: \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Novel self-supervised approaches that leverage domain knowledge}.
-We initiate the work in the direction of domain knowledge-informed self-supervised representation learning by developing two contrastive learning-based, and one reconstruction-based self-supervised approaches that capitalize on the harmonic motion of workout actions and the large variance in unlabeled gym videos to learn robust fitness domain-specific representations (Sec.~\ref{sec:approach}).
-Our representations outperform various baselines including 2D- and 3D-pose estimators on the task of workout form assessment on existing and our newly introduced datasets.
-We believe that, in general, future work on representation learning would benefit from using domain knowledge in designing self-supervised methods, especially when tackling problems involving real-world data. \item \textbf{Workout form assessment dataset}.
-To facilitate our self-supervised approaches, as well as the subsequent supervised workout form error detection, we collected the largest, first-of-its-kind, in-the-wild, fine-grained fitness assessment dataset, covering three different exercises (Sec.~\ref{sec:dataset}) and enclosing a small labeled subset for evaluation.
-We show that this in-the-wild dataset provides a significantly more challenging benchmark than the existing one recorded in controlled conditions. \end{enumerate}
+\begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Novel self-supervised approaches that leverage domain knowledge}.
+We initiate the work in the direction of domain knowledge-informed self-supervised representation learning by developing two contrastive learning-based approaches that capitalize on the harmonic motion of workout actions and the large variance in unlabeled gym videos to learn robust fitness domain-oriented representations (Sec.~\ref{sec:approach}).
+Our domain knowledge-informed self-supervised representations outperform 2D- and 3D-pose estimators \cite{openpose, spin, ogata}, and various general self-supervised approaches \cite{simsiam, benaim2020speednet, video_rotnet, jenni2020video} on the task of workout form assessment on existing and our newly introduced datasets.
+This indicates that future work on representation learning would benefit from using domain knowledge in designing self-supervised methods, especially when tackling problems involving real-world data. \item \textbf{Workout form assessment dataset}.
+To facilitate our self-supervised approaches, as well as the subsequent supervised workout form error detection, we collected the largest, first-of-its-kind, in-the-wild, fine-grained fitness assessment dataset, covering three different exercises (Sec.~\ref{sec:dataset}) and a small labeled subset for evaluation.
+We show that this in-the-wild dataset provides a significantly more challenging benchmark than the existing ones recorded in controlled conditions. \end{enumerate}

-Note that our objective is not to improve the performance directly on the task of human pose estimation per se, but rather to improve the performance on exercise error detection.

-\textbf{Ethics:} We have blurred the faces in our paper.
-Our dataset is diverse and not limited to any particular demographic.